 Bloom’s statistics page offers useful details regarding subscribers, growth, impressions, conversions, conversion rates, and data.
 You can see how you’re trending over the last 30 days and your highest converting pages.
 It’s easy to understand how you’re performing.

 Elegant Themes actively scours the market to integrate with top email marketing and CRM companies.
-They connect with my email marketing provider, MailerLite, and 18 others.
+It connects to my email marketing provider, MailerLite, and 18 others.
 Other companies include:

 - Mad Mimi

 What is your email marketing budget?
 Zero a month?
 Ten to twenty dollars a month?
-I asked myself this question and decided it’s around ten dollars monthly or $120 annually.
+I asked myself that question and decided it’s around ten dollars monthly or $120 annually.

 - Popup Maker by WP Popup Maker: free or pay $16 monthly to access analytics and advanced targeting